KSKBpage/PoemaNetwork/README.md

 # Poema Network
-AS138517 is a network operated by Kusakabe Shi(aka kskb).
+Poema Network(AS138517) is a network operated by Kusakabe Shi(aka kskb).
 Poema Network is a non-profit project for learning, education and research.

 ## Prefixes